ksu-is/Sea-Of-Madness/projectroadmap.md

 - [x] Find other python code bases on github to gain potential resources to use in program
 - [x] Create README
+- [] Add sanity and health meters
 - [] Organize all files related to spring 1
 - [x] Build the story around the game
 - [] Plan out branching choices and impacts in game
 - [] Write one complete story line
 - [] Highlight problem areas and errors with comments
-- [] Start writing other story lines
+- [] Start writing other outcomes
 - [] Highlight problem areas and errors with comments
-- [] Add sanity and health meters